 - around 2.7 secs for master double thread build from source

 Each of the server version had an equivalent .qgs project version + no errors in the logs.

 I have a hunch it's on account of my project using layer joins.

-Updated by Giovanni Manghi 6 days ago
+Updated by Giovanni Manghi about 1 month ago

 - Target version changed from Future Release - High Priority to Version 2.18

 Performances degradations have also been reported for QGIS Desktop for specific prividers (like ms sql server) but also in general, see for example https://hub.qgis.org/issues/16239